-PRECIOUS-Gold prices edge up, but improved risk-appetite caps gains
+PRECIOUS-Gold prices edge up, but improved risk appetite caps gains

 By Sethuraman N R

-Feb 5 (Reuters) - Gold inched up on Tuesday as investors made purchases after prices touched nearly one-week lows in the previous session, but growing appetite for riskier assets capped bullion’s gains.
+Feb 5 (Reuters) - Gold inched up on Tuesday in thin trading as investors made purchases after prices touched nearly one-week lows in the previous session, but improved appetite for riskier assets capped bullion’s gains.

 Liquidity was low in Asia’s gold markets, with much of the region on holiday for the Lunar New Year.